cordarei/distrafflicor/README.rst

 License
 =======

-This software is copyright Joseph Irwin, distributed under the terms of the MIT License, unless otherwise stated.
+All files copyright © 2013 Joseph Irwin unless specifically stated otherwise.

-See the file `LICENSE <LICENSE>`_ for text of the license.
+This software is distributed under the terms of the MIT License.
+See the `LICENSE <LICENSE>`_ file for the text of the license.